-This popular international format of racing encourages spectators and sponsors alike to catch the high-speed, adrenaline-fueled action of all-mountain Enduro riding at its finest.
-It’s not about who is the first to the climb, or who can drop the gnarliest line, but rather the best all-around trail rider that can tackle any type of terrain, the fastest.
+The popular international Enduro racing format encourages spectators and sponsors alike to catch the high-speed, adrenaline-fueled action of all-mountain riding at its finest.
+Enduro showcases the best all-around trail rider that can tackle any type of terrain, the fastest.
 Enduro racing turns an epic all day group ride into the ultimate test of fitness and technical skills, while also giving participants a chance to ride some of the best trails in each respective area where BME’s are held.

-A Big Mountain Enduro race is best described as an all day trail ride in amazing locations, where you’re timed only on big descents and the most fun parts of each trail system (special stages).
+A Big Mountain Enduro race is best described as an all day trail ride in amazing locations, where you’re timed only on the descents; the most fun part of each trail system.
 BME events occasionally integrate lift-accessed stages to truly showcase the most challenging trails in each host location and to maximize the vertical descending at each event.
-Expect BME races to combine true backcountry and bike park stages alike, that require riders to have moderate to excellent fitness, thus balancing out the competition for both physically fit and technically skilled riders.
-Each BME venue is unique in terms of terrain and elevation and trail (race) utilization and trail restoration is top of mind for their team.

 The Big Mountain Enduro owns and manages state of the art timing systems powered by Sport iDent, that will be a vital element to the reliability and accuracy of each race and the overall rider experience.
 Expect to see a combination of high speed chip technology software systems, along with active card readers and live data check-point systems that are more effective for backcountry stages, ultimately delivering a world-class race experience and accurate and timely results for all riders.

 Series Format & Point Structure: